LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ## Description

-NASA's Power of 10 is very powerful set of rules.
+NASA's Power of 10 is a very powerful and strict rule set tailored to developing safety critical software.
-It is well known for it's strict rules tailored to creating safety critical code.
-These systems must be developed correctly as people trust their lives with the software developed.
+This is software where people's lives, equipment, or the environment is at risk.
+This has not stopped TigerBeetle using these rules for online transaction processing for businesses.
+In a broad sense, it's software where people's lives depend on correct implementation.
 Keep in mind as you read that these rules focus on **safety critical C Code**.
 This means that some of NASA's reasoning relates to the woes of C and how to make C safer.
-Depending on your criteria and language you may not be able to implement every rule.
+This results in people hardening their mind to these rules, but I believe people should not.
-Despite this, I feel it is at least important to read NASA's power of 10 as it changes your mind to be more defensive.
+I feel it is important to read NASA's power of 10 as it changes your mind to be more defensive.
+Not every situation is safety critical or uses a C like language.
+In most situations this should be treated as guidelines to follow rather than strict adherence.

 Below is my interpretation for NASA's rules.
-Even if the rules are meant for C, I want to see how applicable they are to general coding or other languages.
+Even if the rules are meant for saftey critical C, I want to see how applicable they are to general coding and other languages.
-In reality there are many factors that determine applicability.
-It would depend on your team's beliefs and programming language.
+For example, the rule about the HEAP may not be practical to everyone, but understanding why it is banned helps you minimize it's usage.
+Other than your language, implementation of the rules depends on your team's beliefs.
-If you have a team like TigerBeetle that's enthusiastic about using NASA's power of 10 that's great.
+If you have a team like TigerBeetle that's enthusiastic about implementing NASA's power of 10 that's great.
 If your team just wants to get the web app pushed maybe not.
-If the team is just yourself making a little personal project it would depend on what constraints you have or want to have.
+If the team is yourself making a little personal project it would depend on what constraints you have.
-I'm not saying that you must implement these rules because you have read them; more so use these rules when you can.

-If you want to see NASA's interpretation and where they got their rules I recommend you read the sources.
+I recommend you read the sources to see NASA's reasoning.
+For example, a lot relates to static analysis.
-The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more specific details as the JPL C Standard and MISRA C documents.
+The NASA power of 10 doc that most people see is a good document, but misses some details provided in the JPL C Standard and MISRA C documents.
-I would heavily suggest you read the documents in sources as it provides insight into NASA's expectations and reasoning.
+I would heavily suggest you read the documents in sources.

 ## Note For Other Languages

 I understand that this rule set is focused on C.
-For example, the more C focused rules like HEAP usage, preprocessor, and pointers can't apply to all languages.
+For example, the more C focused rules like HEAP usage, the preprocessor, and pointers can't apply to all languages.
-Weakly typed and OOP languages make it impossible to avoid the HEAP.
+Weakly typed and some OOP languages abstract away the HEAP taking away some control.
 Some languages abstract away pointers into objects or arrays.
 Some preprocessors amount to just import statements.
-There is also the rule about compiling with max pedantic-ness which favors strongly typed languages.
+There is also a rule about compiling with max pedantic-ness which depends on your compiler.
-If you are concerned about security read up about security standards for your language.
+Every language is different, so you should read security standards for your language.
+For C there is SEI CERT, and web development has OWASP.
 You may not be able to implement every rule, but some of NASA's rules relate to readability and defensive coding which any language can implement.

 ## The Rules